 Our Chief Executive Henny Braund, colleagues from the Anthony Nolan Research Institute, Anthony Nolan Cell & Gene Therapies and our Policy and Public Affairs team are also available for longer form written pieces on thought leadership.

-Henny Braund, Chief Executive
+Henny Braund MBE, Chief Executive

-Henny Braund became Chief Executive of Anthony Nolan in January 2009.
+Henny Braund MBE became Chief Executive of Anthony Nolan in January 2009.
 Henny works with staff at all levels: trustees and supporters, as well as external stakeholders such as government departments.
 She sees it as her role to deliver our vision, champion our cause, and inspire people to help our lifesaving work.

 Previously Resources Director at Shelter, the housing charity, Henny draws on 20 years' experience in the voluntary sector.
 She is a Trustee for the Small Charities Coalition, and has been Chair for Aids and Housing (Health and Housing).
 She has also been a Trustee for Thamesreach and Shelter Trading.

-Caitlin Farrow, Head of Policy and Public Affairs
+Caitlin Farrow, Director of Strategy and Influencing

 Caitlin Farrow joined Anthony Nolan in 2019 and is responsible for our work engaging politicians and policymakers in the breadth of our work.
 Caitlin's work focuses on effecting change at Government and NHS-level to improve the lives of people with blood cancer.